knguyenOS/College-Apartment-Network-Design/README.md

   - Total estimated project cost: **$120,000+**, with detailed line items for each network component.

 # Walk-through
-This project required a significant amount of time and effort to draft the initial network layout and gain a broader understanding of the building’s structure and network flow.

-Throughout the process, I encountered several challenges—such as determining the correct layout scale, estimating the WAP coverage areas, and ensuring efficient device placement.
+This project required a significant amount of time and effort to not only draft the initial layout, but also to structure the entire network to work cohesively together.
+This forced me to think more in-depth regarding determining the correct scale, estimating the WAP coverage areas, and ensuring that all devices were placed and connected in an efficient manner.
+Because of this, process, I encountered several challenges—such which led to restless nights and frustration, but which led me to learn way more in terms of designing a network

 > This was my **largest and most comprehensive project** to date, involving hands-on work with **DHCP, VLANs, server racks, and disaster recovery planning**.